-6886 - (3 credits) 6887 - (4 credits) Site-based Work Experience Grade 12
+6885 - (2 credits) 6886 - (3 credits) 6887 - (4 credits) Site-based Work Experience Grade 12

-Prerequisite: Career Research and Development I; Concurrent enrollment in Career Research Development II The CRD teacher/coordinator will coach and assist students as they secure employment based on the results from career research, interest inventories, and aptitude assessments taken in CRD I. The workplace component is a mentored, on the job work experience with a written, personalized work-based training plan.
-Students will also sign a required work-based contract.
-Students' work hours must overlap the afternoon work hours of the CRD work-site coordinator.
+Prerequisite: Career Research and Development I; Concurrent enrollment in Career Research Development II The CRD teacher/coordinator will coach and assist students as they secure placement based on the results from career research, interest inventories, and aptitude assessments taken in CRD I. The workplace component is a mentored experience with a written, personalized work-based training plan.
+Students will also sign a student placement contract.
+Students' work hours must overlap the afternoon work hours of the CRD teacher.
 Special education students who require more direct support to be successful at the worksite, may receive services through the Work-Study teacher at their school as determined by the IEP team.